Pay the healthcare surcharge

 You must pay the healthcare surcharge by debit or credit card.

-If you’re applying online or through the premium service centre, you’ll be asked for:
+If you’re applying online, you’ll be asked for:

 - your start and end dates on your certificate of sponsorship